23andMe/yhaplo/README.md

 and yHaplo will not be happy if you discard these valuable data.
 So please emit all confident sites when calling variants.
 To limit compute time and file size, you could safely restrict to positions in `output/isogg.snps.unique.DATE.txt`, as these are the only SNPs yHaplo considers.
-To generate this file, just run `callHaplogroups.py` with no arguments.
+To generate this file, just run `python -m yhaplo.callHaplogroups` with no arguments.